Provisional Government of National Unity: Establishment

-The exile government did not recognize the TRJN.
+The exile government did not recognise the TRJN.

 Subsequent events

-On 21 June, General Leopold Okulicki, former Commander of the Polish Home Army was sentenced to 10 years of imprisonment in Moscow for the alleged sabotage against the Soviet Army.
+On 21 June, General Leopold Okulicki, former Commander of the Polish Home Army, was sentenced to 10 years of imprisonment in Moscow for the alleged sabotage against the Soviet Army.
 Ten other Poles were given similar sentences in the Trial of the Sixteen.
 On 24 December 1946, Okulicki died in Butyrka prison.

-The TRJN was already bound by the "Treaty of Friendship, Mutual Help, and Cooperation" with the USSR which the Provisional Government had signed on 21 April.
-Which established friendly relations with the Soviet Union and cemented Poland as part of the Eastern Bloc.
+The TRJN was already bound by the "Treaty of Friendship, Mutual Help, and Cooperation" with the USSR, which the Provisional Government had signed on 21 April.
+This established friendly relations with the Soviet Union and cemented Poland as part of the Eastern Bloc.

-On 5 July 1945, the TRJN was recognized by the United States.
-It was soon also recognized by the other major Allies, France and the United Kingdom.
-It was not recognized by the Vatican.
+On 5 July 1945, the TRJN was recognised by the United States.
+It was soon also recognised by the other major Allies, France and the United Kingdom.
+It was not recognised by the Vatican.

-On 6 July, while the Polish government-in-exile maintained its existence, both the United States and the United Kingdom formally withdrew the recognition of it.
+On 6 July, while the Polish government-in-exile maintained its existence, both the United States and the United Kingdom formally withdrew their recognition of it.

 On 10 July, Osóbka-Morawski announced the expulsion of all Germans from Poland.

 From 17 July to 2 August, a delegation from the TRJN attended the 1945 Potsdam Conference.

 On 16 August, a Soviet-Polish border agreement was signed in Moscow.
-Before the end of August, Poland agreed to cede the eastern provinces to the Soviet Union and officially recognized the eastern border based on a slightly modified Curzon line.
+Before the end of August, Poland agreed to cede the eastern provinces to the Soviet Union and officially recognised the eastern border based on a slightly modified Curzon line.

 On 16 October, delegates of the TRJN signed the United Nations Charter and Poland became a member of the United Nations.

-The 'free and fair' elections promised by the TRJN were postponed until the communists were sure they could control the election process.
+The "free and fair" elections promised by the TRJN were postponed until the communists were sure they could control the election process.
 In the meantime, they increased repressions of opposition members, who were bribed, threatened, delegalised, or even murdered.
 In the words of Gomułka, the goal of the communists was to be the "hegemon of the nation" and nothing would stop them.
 On 30 June 1946, they tested their control during the 3xTAK referendum, falsifying the results and claiming 68% support.

-Two great reforms carried out by TRJN were the nationalization decree and the Three-Year Plan (of 1947–49), both issued in 1946.
-The nationalization decree gave the government control over every enterprise which employed more than 50 people; by the end of the year, 90% of the country's industry was controlled by the government.
+Two great reforms carried out by TRJN were the nationalisation decree and the Three-Year Plan (of 1947–1949), both issued in 1946.
+The nationalisation decree gave the government control over every enterprise which employed more than 50 people; by the end of the year, 90% of the country's industry was controlled by the government.